We are delighted to announce that Horner School of English will reopen for face-to-face classes on Monday 07th September 2020.

 All Horner School of English students (remaining in Ireland) have previously been issued with login access to our Online Study Platform.
 In addition we have invited all students to our online classes, which have been running since early April 2020.
 It is vitally important that all students continue the study programmes, in order to remain in compliance with the above government guidelines.

 If you would like to receive a new invite to the online classes please do not hesitate to contact us at firstname.lastname@example.org.

 Update: Tuesday 5th May 2020

-Re-opening Date Update: The Irish Government has published a road-map document which outlines the plan to lift restrictions and the key dates to re-open Ireland’s economy in a phased manner.
+Re-opening (face to face classes) Date Update: The Irish Government has published a road-map document which outlines the plan to lift restrictions and the key dates to re-open Ireland’s economy in a phased manner.
 The phases of the plan will be introduced in a slow, gradual, step-wise manner over 5 phases with 3 weeks between each phase, starting May 18th 2020.

 Schools and colleges are included within phase 5 of this plan, phase 5 is due to commence on 10th August 2020.

 The following educational institutions can open on a phased basis at the beginning of the academic year 2020/21:

 • third level education centres

 • adult education centres

 Horner School are awaiting clarification from the Irish Government regarding an exact date for re-opening.
 We are also awaiting further details around any special requirements in relation to school premises, public transport, international travel, and business compliance in the period after the lock-down.